GDP-Master/Essential-Tasks/docs/creating-experiences/index.md

-# Creating Prototypes Of Games & Other Interactive Experiences
+# Prototyping Games & Other Interactive Experiences

 **GDP1:** By the end of the course you should be able to: